 The Company believes that maintaining a diverse portfolio of high-quality, differentiated product formats is an important element in the long-term success of the Company.
-Leveraging the Company's substantial investments in its Paris Facility, the Company intends to produce a wide variety of new Cannabis 2.0 formats in-house, for sale in the Canadian adult-use and medical markets, and globally where legally permitted.
+Leveraging its substantial investments in the Paris Facility, the Company intends to produce a wide variety of new Cannabis 2.0 formats for sale in the Canadian adult-use and medical markets, and globally where legally permitted.

-Over the course of 2H20, the Company intends to commence sales of vapes, cannabis-infused sublingual strips, candies, and additional derivative formats.
+Over the course of the second half of 2020, the Company intends to commence sales cannabis-infused sublingual strips, and universal 510 vape cartridges followed by confectionery edibles in the form of soft chews & lozenges, and other new formats.
 To reduce lead times and research and development costs, the Company is leveraging the expertise, formulations and intellectual property of strategic partners.